CDL-Quantum/CohortProject_2021/Week2_Rydberg_Atoms/docs/Qilimanjaro_Tasks.md

 ## Task 3:

+The code used to solve this task can be found in [this](../src/Task3.ipynb) Jupyter notebook.

 ### 3.1 Explain why this problem can be easily mapped to the UD-MIS problem.

 If we look at the towers as nodes of a graph and their overlap as an edge between nodes we can easily map this problem to the UD-MIS one.
 We want to use the maximum number of towers such that they don't overlap, and therefore this translates into finding the maximum indepdendent set of this graph.